 A number of innovations, ranging from modern rolling stock and motive power to value-adding processes to the coal during interchange, ensured the EBT's survival until it was the last narrow gauge operating east of the Mississippi.
 The EBT was unique among narrow gauge railroads for its heavy construction, steel rolling stock, and modern steam locomotives.
 But the post-WW II shift from coal to oil and natural gas as domestic fuel eliminated many markets for Broad Top coal, and the EBT ceased operations in April 1956.

 The 32-mile mainline, with bridges, track, tunnels, and structures avoided the scrapper.
-From 1960 through 2011, the Kovalchick family, of Indiana, Pennsylvania, operated a five mile stretch north of Orbisonia Station as a tourist operation.
-Most of the rest of the line is intact but heavily overgrown and rapidly deterioriating.
-Most of the rolling stock slowly rusts away in the undergrowth covering the sprawling dual gauge yard at Mt.
+From 1960 through 2011, the Kovalchick family, of Indiana, Pennsylvania, operated a fouir mile stretch north of Orbisonia Station as a tourist operation.
+Most of the rest of the line is intact but heavily overgrown and rapidly deteriorating.
+Until recently, most of the rolling stock was left to slowly rust away in the undergrowth covering the sprawling dual gauge yard at Mt.
 Union and on the storage tracks at the vintage Turn-of-the-Century shops complex in Rockhill, next to the Orbisonia Station, which, itself, dates from 1906.
-But the priceless shops complex, with belt-driven machine tools, 8-stall brick roundhouse and steel turntable is still standing and is being preserved and restored by FEBT.
+But the priceless shops complex, with belt-driven machine tools, 8-stall brick roundhouse and steel turntable has been preserved and the nonprofit FEBT has been undertaking restoration projects there since the late 1990s.

 The photographer of this image is unknown to me.
 This picture of EBT Mikado No. 17 passing Orbisonia Station northbound is scanned from a 5x7 black and white photo that I bought in an antique shop recently.
 The photograph is interesting for several reasons.